Helen Hayes: Awards and honors

+Brandeis University granted Hayes an honorary doctorate in 1964.

 Hayes was in the inaugural class of inductees to the American Theater Hall of Fame in 1972.

 In 1972, she received the Golden Plate Award of the American Academy of Achievement.
 The following year, in 1973, Hayes was inducted into the National Women's Hall of Fame.
 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Hayes's name and picture.
 In 1983, Hayes received the Award for Greatest Public Service Benefiting the Disadvantaged, an award given out annually by Jefferson Awards.
 In 1979, she received the Laetare Medal from the University of Notre Dame.